 1.22 gm cm-3, cakes if stored for long period, a caustic alkali,

 cookers and removing old paint, dissolves grease in drains),

 store in a bottle with a tightly fitting cork

-or rubber stopper,

-not glass stoppers or metal screw caps that tend to become
+or rubber stopper, NOT glass stoppers or metal screw caps that tend to become

-to the glass, solid or solution must not be handled because it
+to the glass, solid or solution must NOT be handled because it

 destroys skin and causes painful blisters, also corrodes clothing.

 accidental splashes with plenty of water, then neutralize with vinegar, citric

 solution, chlorox, liquid bleach, colourless, strong odour, heat decomposes,